Pets are family. And we all want our family members to be as comfortable as possible when they are home.

 If you want to make your home more safe your pets, while also camouflaging your cables, use cable covers that match the paint of your wall or the color of your flooring.
 You can also use cable clips and cable runners to get them up off the ground.

 These options will vibe with your decor and keep your pets from chewing on obvious cables on the floor.
 The most effective and aesthetic solution to electrical cords is running cables through the walls.
 Running them through the walls is a prettier, and more permanent solution to consider, but requires professional assistance.
-Contact HELP Plumbing, Heating, Cooling and Electric for help running cords and wires through your walls, floors, and ceilings.
+Contact HELP Plumbing, Heating, Cooling and Drains for help running cords and wires through your walls, floors, and ceilings.

 Wrap it up